The Ultimate Guide to Speech Therapy for Children

 While it can be tempting to take a “wait and see” approach, you may be missing the early signs of a problem.

 The decision on when a child should begin receiving speech therapy should be made by a licensed speech therapist after a formal evaluation.
-It’s important to speak with your pediatrician or speech therapist about whether a speech evaluation is warranted.
+It’s important to speak with your pediatrician or speech therapist about whether a speech evaluation is needed.

 What age do children start speech therapy?